heloisasorato/AzSHCI-workshop/hands-on-labs/4_Software Load Balancers and More.md

 In this series of exercises, you will learn to configure software load balancing.

-# Lab 03.01 Create a public VIP for load balancing a pool of two VMs on a virtual network
+Task 1: Create a public VIP for load balancing a pool of two VMs on a virtual network

 In this lab, you will deploy a solution with the following requirements: